mah51/determine-bound-residues/README.md

-A simple script used to determine residues within an antibody CDR that are bound to an antigen for a given antigen-antibody structural complex.
+A simple python script used to determine residues within an antibody CDR that are bound to an antigen for a given antigen-antibody structural complex; presented as a PDB file.